 St Catherine’s Hill is a chalk hill on the south east side of Winchester, rising to 97 metres.
 It is a popular recreational area for the city’s residents but is also designated an SSSI for its chalk downland flora and butterflies and is managed by the Hampshire Wildlife Trust.
 Regular watching in recent years has also shown its importance as a site for breeding and migrant birds.

 The best areas for birding are the south side of the hill and the large dry valley, known as Plague Pit valley.
 Typical resident birds of the hill include Buzzard, Kestrel, Green Woodpecker, Bullfinch and Linnet.
 From late March the valley is filled with the sound of Yellowhammers, joined in mid-April by Whitethroats and a few Lesser Whitethroats.
-A few pairs of Spotted Flycatchers arrive to breed from May, but are easiest to see from late July, when young have fledged the nest.
-Winter can be very quiet, but one or two pairs of Stonechat usually overwinter, as well as small numbers of Meadow Pipit and roaming flocks of Redwing and Fieldfare.
+A few pairs of Spotted Flycatchers arrive to breed from May, but are easiest to see from mid-July, when young have fledged the nest.
+Winter can be very quiet, but one or two pairs of Stonechat usually overwinter, as well as small numbers of Meadow Pipit and roaming flocks of Redwing and other thrushes.

 Spring migration is typically light, with just the occasional Wheatear or Cuckoo, however autumn brings larger numbers of passerine migrants.
 Good days in August and September can produce large numbers of warblers moving along the valley, mostly Blackcap, Chiffchaff, Willow Warbler and Whitethroat, as well as smaller numbers of Lesser Whitethroat and Garden Warbler.
 Redstarts are regular (mostly late August-early September) along with Tree Pipit and the occasional Whinchat and Wheatear.
-Recent years have also produced Pied Flycatcher (three since 2012), Dartford Warbler and Hawfinch.
+Recent years have also produced Pied Flycatcher (almost annual), Dartford Warbler and Hawfinch.

 The Itchen Navigation runs to the west of the hill and typically holds Little Grebe, Kingfisher and Grey Wagtail, while Little Egret, Grey Heron, Cetti’s Warbler, Sedge Warbler and Grasshopper Warbler (mid-April to mid-May) can be seen or heard on the adjacent water meadows.